Syria regime troops split rebel-held Ghouta enclave in half as casualties soar | The Japan Times

 Turkey sent troops into the Afrin enclave on Jan.
 20 to drive out Syrian Kurdish fighters it considers to be terrorists.

-U.S. officials have warned that Turkey’s offensive could undermine the fight against IS.
+U.S. officials have warned that Turkey’s offensive could undermine the fight against the IS.

 Erdogan spokesman Ibrahim Kalin rejected that, saying the aim was to clear Syria of all terror groups.